Breakfast Sweet Potatoes

 - Maple Syrup – a drizzle of pure maple syrup will add antioxidants and a little extra sweetness to this recipe.

 To prep these sweet potatoes ahead of time, roast the sweet potatoes either the night before, or up to 5 days before eating.
-Allow them to cool, then place them in a plastic container or ziploc bag in the refrigerator.
+Use this guide for how to cook sweet potatoes, if you’d like to cook them in an air fryer, or in the microwave, instead of the oven.

 The potatoes can be sliced open, filled with the ingredients and served cold, or you can reheat the sweet potatoes.
 To reheat the potatoes, slice them 3/4 through, place them on a microwave-safe plate and into the microwave for 2 minutes.
 Remove from the microwave and fill with the ingredients.